dlekht/water-tracker/README.md

-# water-tracker
+# Overview

-This is a simple web application for tracking your water intake.
-The user can set a goal of how many glasses of water he wants to drink, add the glasses, and see the progress.
-The data is stored in local storage, so the information doesn't disappear after refreshing the page.
+This is a simple web application to help with tracking your daily water intake.
+Set a goal for the number of glasses of water you want to drink and see your progress.
+The data is stored in Local Storage, so the information doesn't disappear after refreshing the page.

+## Features

+- Set a goal for the number of glasses.
+- Add glasses as you drink water.
+- View your progress with a progress bar.
+- Save your progress using Local Storage.

+## Usage
+- Enter your goal in the input field and click "Submit."
+- Add glasses of water as you drink by clicking "Add a Glass."
+- Check your progress on the progress bar and stay hydrated with periodic reminders.
+- Start a new day by clicking "Reset".

+## Technologies Used
+HTML5: Markup for the structure of the app.
+CSS3: Styling and layout.
+JavaScript: Logic of the App.
+Local Storage: For saving user data across sessions.